defnullx/defnullx/README.md

-<h2> hi there 👋 </h2>
+<h2> Hi there 👋 </h2>

-i'm reinaldo. welcome to my github!
+Reinaldo here!
+Welcome to my github!

-i'm a developer with good front-end, back-end, mobile & desktop development background.
+I'm a developer with good front-end, back-end, mobile & desktop software development background.

-i'm currently building a new project in the web3 ecosystem.
+I'm currently building a new project in the Web3 ecosystem.

+I'm also writting a series of articles about software development to Revelo Community Network.

-have cool discoveries. ask me anything and i will try to answer.
+Have cool discoveries and Ask me anything.
+I will do my best to answer.

 ⌐◨-◨